elmtree-askmo/cloudcannon-app/content/learn/mathematics/what-is-the-definition-of-a-function-and-how-do-you-determine-its-domain-and-range.md

 url: /learn/mathematics/questions/what-is-the-definition-of-a-function-and-how-do-you-determine-its-domain-and-range
 score: -1.0
 related_article1:
-    id: 168330
+    id: 168333
-    title: >-
-        Describe the geometric interpretation of a derivative.
+    title: What is the equation of a tangent line to a curve at a given point?
     subject: Mathematics
-    url: /learn/mathematics/questions/describe-the-geometric-interpretation-of-a-derivative
+    url: /learn/mathematics/questions/what-is-the-equation-of-a-tangent-line-to-a-curve-at-a-given-point
 related_article2:
     id: 168338
-    title: >-
-        What is a partial derivative and how is it calculated for functions of several variables?
+    title: What is a partial derivative and how is it calculated for functions of several variables?
     subject: Mathematics
     url: /learn/mathematics/questions/what-is-a-partial-derivative-and-how-is-it-calculated-for-functions-of-several-variables
 related_article3:
-    id: 168328
+    id: 168338
-    title: >-
-        Explain the concept of one-sided limits and provide an example.
+    title: What is a partial derivative and how is it calculated for functions of several variables?
     subject: Mathematics
-    url: /learn/mathematics/questions/explain-the-concept-of-onesided-limits-and-provide-an-example
+    url: /learn/mathematics/questions/what-is-a-partial-derivative-and-how-is-it-calculated-for-functions-of-several-variables
 related_article4:
-    id: 168342
+    id: 168333
-    title: >-
-        What are the methods for calculating the volume of a solid in calculus?
+    title: What is the equation of a tangent line to a curve at a given point?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-are-the-methods-for-calculating-the-volume-of-a-solid-in-calculus
+    url: /learn/mathematics/questions/what-is-the-equation-of-a-tangent-line-to-a-curve-at-a-given-point
 related_article5:
-    id: 168337
+    id: 168326
-    title: >-
-        State the Fundamental Theorem of Calculus and explain its significance.
+    title: How do you compose two functions and what are the properties of composite functions?
     subject: Mathematics
-    url: /learn/mathematics/questions/state-the-fundamental-theorem-of-calculus-and-explain-its-significance
+    url: /learn/mathematics/questions/how-do-you-compose-two-functions-and-what-are-the-properties-of-composite-functions
 ---

 &nbsp;